Schnitzelmixer/SToXR/README.md

   ### Flickering lights
   After two minutes the lights start to turn off periodically, making a representative sound and spawning sparks when they do.
-The frequency of them turning off as well as the time them staying off increases steadily over time until about ten minutes in when you hear the sound of a complete power failure, turning all the lights off for the remainder of the experience.
+The frequency of them turning off as well as the time of them staying off increases steadily over time until about ten minutes in when you hear the sound of a complete power failure, turning all the lights off for the remainder of the experience.

   ### TV
   After about one and a half minutes the TV will start to play a cute and funny short documentary about a wild hamster, immediately after the video concludes another one will start to play.
 This second video contains disturbing sounds and images of pigs locked up in a CO2 stunning chamber right before their slaughter.